ets-lipec/processes-modelling/README.md

 ### Concept of the process

-The rotary jet-spinning or centrifugal spinning process is a fiber production technology where a polymer melt or solution is extruded through the orifices of a high speed rotating spinneret.
+The rotary jet-spinning, or centrifugal spinning, process is a fiber production technology where a polymer melt or solution is extruded through the orifices of a high speed rotating spinneret.
 The centrifugal force imparted by the spinneret provide the mechanical driving force for extrusion of the fibers.
 The fibers can then be collected to form a non-woven mat.

 This code is designed to model this extrusion process and compute interesting parameters, such as the final fiber diameter and the critical jet ejection velocity, and the influence of processing variables.

 It is based on the work of Mellado & al., 2011 [mellado_simple_2011].

-### Predict the critical rotational velocity for jet ejection
+**Predict the critical rotational velocity for jet ejection**

 <img src="https://latex.codecogs.com/gif.latex?\Omega&space;_{th}=\sqrt{\frac{\sigma&space;}{a^{2}s_{0}\rho&space;}}" title="\Omega _{th}=\sqrt{\frac{\sigma }{a^{2}s_{0}\rho }}" />